Last Updated on July 2, 2026 by Daniel Globe

 | Mainland China | 1985 | First mover |

-Asia Growth accelerated from 2002 to 2015, and Sheraton now holds major positions in Beijing, Shanghai, Chongqing, Hong Kong, and Taiwan.
-For you, the pattern is clear: the brand chased scale through strategic urban nodes, not random spread.
-It also plans its 100th China hotel by 2024, signaling continued regional commitment and broader mobility.
+Growth accelerated from 2002 to 2015, and Sheraton now holds major positions in Beijing, Shanghai, Chongqing, Hong Kong, and Taiwan.
+The pattern is clear: the brand chased scale through strategic urban nodes, not random spread.

 Marriott Era Growth

 Under Marriott International after 2016, Sheraton kept pushing its international footprint while sharpening its brand model for global travelers.
-You can read this as a data-backed global strategy: Sheraton had already entered China in 1985, hit 100 Asia-Pacific hotels by 2013, and used Marriott’s network to keep scaling in major cities.
+Sheraton had already entered China in 1985 and built major Asia-Pacific momentum by 2013, and it has continued scaling in major cities using Marriott’s network and the Marriott Bonvoy loyalty program.

-- You track Asia-Pacific momentum through steady room-count expansion.
+- Sustained Asia-Pacific momentum through steady room-count expansion.

-- You notice design innovation: shared spaces now drive the guest experience.
+- Design innovation: shared, communal lobby spaces now drive the guest experience.

-- You get a clearer metric: Marriott ownership didn’t slow growth; it standardized it.
+- A clearer metric: Marriott ownership didn’t slow growth; it standardized it.

-That mix lets you compare markets, measure reach, and judge whether Sheraton’s liberated, modern positioning still competes globally.
+That mix makes it possible to compare markets, measure reach, and judge whether Sheraton’s modern positioning still competes globally.

 ITT Sheraton and the Franchising Shift

 When ITT Corporation acquired Sheraton in 1968, it redirected the brand away from owning hotels and toward franchising and management contracts.
-You can see the core franchise strategy clearly: ITT Sheraton used market research to target demand, expand faster, and reduce capital tied up in properties.
+ITT Sheraton used market research to target demand, expand faster, and reduce capital tied up in properties.

-Under this model, you gained broader access to the brand through independent operators while ITT kept control of standards and fees.
+Under this model, the brand gained broader reach through independent operators while ITT kept control of standards and fees.
 By the mid-1970s, Sheraton had become a franchise leader, and gross sales topped $1 billion in 1976 even though the company owned only a small share of its hotels.

 Starwood’s Rebrand of Sheraton

-After ITT’s franchise-heavy era, Starwood Hotels & Resorts acquired Sheraton in 1998 and repositioned it as a global upscale brand with a stronger emphasis on design, technology, and guest experience.
+After ITT’s franchise-heavy era, Starwood Hotels & Resorts acquired Sheraton in 1998 for approximately $13.3 billion and repositioned it as a global upscale brand with a stronger emphasis on design, technology, and guest experience.

-You can see a clear rebranding strategy at work: Starwood upgraded properties, refined service standards, and made Sheraton feel more contemporary and accessible for business and leisure travelers.
+Starwood’s rebranding strategy was clear: upgrade properties, refine service standards, and make Sheraton feel more contemporary and accessible for business and leisure travelers.

 - Renovations modernized rooms and public areas.